zhou-chenxi/dekef/README.md

 `dekef` is a python package providing tools for

-- computing density estimates in kernel exponential families using the score matching loss function and the negative log-likelihood loss function,
+- computing density estimates in infinite-dimensional kernel exponential families using the score matching loss function and the negative log-likelihood loss function,
 - visualizing the density estimates when data are 1-dimensional or the contour plot of the density estimates when data are